PaivaH/PaivaH/README.md

-- 👋 Hi, I’m @PaivaH
+- 👋 Hi, I’m Henio Brito Paiva.
 - 👀 I’m interested in learn new technologies and facts about the world.
 - 🌱 I’m currently learning PHP, Nodejs, Java and Vue.
-- 💞️ I’m collaborating on Infnet institute.
+- 💞️ I’m collaborating on Claro Brasil.
 - 📫 How to reach me https://www.linkedin.com/in/henio-brito-paiva-b0a9b7160/

 <!---